 Not to go off on too much of a tangent, but I immediately discard the opinion of anyone who tells me beans are a “must order” anywhere.
 Beans are beans.
 At their absolute best, they can be pretty decent.
 Still nowhere nearly as good as even mediocre mac & cheese or mashed potatoes.
 I’m sorry if this offends your culinary sensibilities, but beans are, quite frankly, the side item equivalent of turkey burgers.

 If you have a smaller party or lighter appetites, note that there are a variety of family meals available at Trail’s End To-Go.
 Most notably, there’s one that’s exactly half of everything here.
-However, that’s $25 versus $45 for this.
+That’s $25 versus $45 for this.
 However, the full feast is the objectively better value, so I felt compelled to order it.

 Probably could’ve made that point without pigging out on ribs and chicken for two full days, but such is a hazard of the job.
-Between this and buying a Thanksgiving turkey that is way too big for the two of us, I’ll see you all next Wednesday when I emerge from my food coma! 😉

 If you want to burn off some calories after that holiday feast, we’d strongly recommend a stroll over to the new Tri-Circle-D Ranch, home to the “Happiest Horses on Earth” plus a variety of historic displays.
 It’s cool and well checking out.
 (If you’re doing dinner, head there first–the ranch is only open 10 am to 3 pm.)